Appearance

 -h

-:- Description: Show the help message, which includes a summary of all available flags and basic usage instructions.
+:- Description: Show the help message with a summary of all available flags and basic usage instructions.

 - Example: